France: Muslim women in Grenoble defy burkini ban | The China Post

 Read more: Sports Illustrated features burkini model

-The Jean Bron Swimming Pool is among several in France that have banned burkinis and saw many women breaching the rules as part of an organized protest.
+The Jean Bron Swimming Pool is among several in France that have banned burkinis, and it saw many women breaching the rules as part of an organized protest.

 ‘Burkini has no place in France’: Le Pen